 When rope soloing instead of being belayed, you belay yourself, and so a ‘break’ is a device or technique used in place of your belayers hand.
 You have two main types of ‘break’ one mechanical and one using knots.

-The figure of eight can be used when on easier ground, and tends to be tied with plenty of slack, allowing you to make a few moves, then tie another one, and you could even pre tied a number of knots.
-Downside is a figure 8 is a tough one to tie one handed, and you have to be careful switching between one knot and the other.
+The figure of eight can be used when on easier ground, and tends to be tied with plenty of slack, allowing you to make a few moves, then tie another one, and you could even pre-tied a number of knots.
+The downside is a figure 8 is a tough one to tie one-handed, and you have to be careful switching between one knot and the other.
 One way to do this is to use two screwgates back to back, clipping the new knot into one, then the other, then unclipping the old knot in the same style (this means you always have a knot through both krabs).

-Although many climbers in the early days used the a super prussic loop, it’s more a testament to their lack of falls, rather then the prussics holding power, that they are still alive!
-Bottom line is a prussic will slip and melt in a fall - not good.
+Although many climbers in the early days used the super prussic loop, it’s more a testament to their lack of falls, rather than the prusiks holding power, that they are still alive!
+The bottom line is a prussic will slip and melt in a fall - not good.

 There are several mechanical devices people use for soloing, but only 3 which are designed for the job, plus when it comes to such devices nothing is assured!!!!